ect123/intro-to-qgis-workshop/README.md

 - UBC's GIS email list (participate or lurk!): [UBC GIS ListServ](https://lists.ubc.ca/scripts/wa.exe?SUBED1=GIS-LIST&A=1)
 - UBC's GIS Slack (create your own channel or lurk!): [ubcgis.slack.com](https://ubcgis.slack.com/)
 - Evan Thornberry, GIS Librarian @ UBC Library: evan.thornberry AT ubc.ca
----

 ## GIS IN CONTEXT

 In this case, GIS is an abbreviation for for Geographic Information System.
 A nice description of GIS that provides a bit of relevancy comes from QGIS's [*A Gentle Introduction to GIS*](https://docs.qgis.org/3.4/en/docs/gentle_gis_introduction/introducing_gis.html):

-  >*Just as we use a word processor to write documents and deal with words on a computer, we can use a GIS application to deal with spatial information on a computer*>
+  >*Just as we use a word processor to write documents and deal with words on a computer, we can use a GIS application to deal with spatial information on a computer*

 With that in mind, there are 3 main forms of GISs:
-1. **Utilities and Services (tasks)** - Scripts and/or programming libraries that manipulate spatial data in specific ways.
+1. **Utilities and Services (tasks)** - Scripts and programming libraries that manipulate spatial data in specific ways.
 2. **Desktop (analyses)** - Software that provides a suite of tools for processing and spatially analyzing data.
-3. **Infrastructure (management)** - Server and web resources to meant manage, curate, and disseminate collections of spatial data.
+3. **Infrastructure (management)** - Server and web resources to meant manage, curate, and distribute collections of spatial data.

 ---
 ### QGIS